New York style cheesecake recipe

 - Yield: serves 8-10

-We love cheesecake at wheat-free.org, so we think this New York style cheesecake is very good indeed.
-We topped it with homemade blueberry sauce, but you could use fresh fruit, whipped cream, ice cream, the possibilities are endless.
+I love cheesecake and I do think that this New York style cheesecake is very good indeed.
+I topped it with homemade blueberry sauce, but you could use fresh fruit, whipped cream, ice cream, the possibilities are endless.

-This cheesecake recipe is best made the day before you want to eat it, or it must have at least 6 hours in the fridge, however the overnight chilling time helps it to set into a nice firm cheesecake.
+This cheesecake recipe is best made the day before you want to eat it, or it must have at least 6 hours in the fridge, however the overnight chilling time is best as it helps it to set into a nice firm cheesecake.

 For base: preheat oven: 180°C, 350°F, Gas 4